Cutlery Etiquette 8 Rules: How To Eat With Fork, Knife, and Spoon Right

 If there is one shared butter spreader, use it as a serving utensil.
 Thus, use the butter spreader only to serve yourself, then place it back.

 If every guest has an individual butter spreader, use it only to spread the butter on the bread.
 Do not use the butter spreader for anything else.
 Also, do not use another knife to spread the butter.

 How to use meat knives

-How to use seafood picks
+How to use seafood or snail picks

 How to use a caviar spoon

 Caviar requires dedicated utensils.
 Caviar utensils are made of neutral material, such as bone, to preserve the flavor of the food.
 Use them like regular cutlery.